IBM/wc-devops-utilities/doc/DeployControllerDesign.md

 ### Utilities_DBClean_Base ###
 Job description:  <br>

-This job will launch a utilities docker image with specified tag and it will based on the input parameter to make utilities to do the configuration when startup.
-Then it will launch dbclean.sh to clean the data in specified table on Commerce database.
+This job will launch a utilities Docker image with specified tag and it will be based on the input parameter to make utilities do the configuration on startup.
+Then it will launch dbclean.sh to clean the data in the specified table in the Commerce database.

 This is a sample job for your reference.
-You can based on it to create more job for your daily job requirement
+You can create more jobs based on it for your daily job requirement.

 Job UI: <br>